nandorfn/nandorfn/readme.md

 2. [Sholatyuk](https://sholatyuk.vercel.app/)

 ## 📫 Let's connect
-If you'd like to get in touch, you can reach me on LinkedIn or Twitter.
+If you'd like to get in touch, you can reach me on [Linkedin}(https://www.linkedin.com/in/roqman-firnando-995235206) or Twitter.
 I'm always happy to chat about web development, JavaScript, or anything else that's on your mind!

 ## Statistic
 [![Nandorfn GitHub stats](https://github-readme-stats.vercel.app/api?username=nandorfn)](https://github.com/nandorfn/readme)